Covering in Hamming and Grassmann Spaces: New Bounds and Reed--Solomon-Based Constructions

 \subsection{Average Number of Punctures}

-When running simulations, we are generally more interested in the average-case running time of an algorithm rather than the worst-case.
+In practical settings, the average-case running time of an algorithm is generally of more interest rather than the worst-case.
 Note that the average-case running time of \autoref{alg:GRS-cover} depends on the average number of punctures needed for $\GRSdecode$ to succeed.
 Based on the data in \autoref{tab:punctures}, we made the following conjecture in an earlier version of this work \cite{riasat2025covering}.

 \begin{conjecture} For an $[n, k, d]_{q}$ GRS code, the average number of punctures needed for \autoref{alg:GRS-cover} to succeed in returning a codeword within the covering radius is less than \begin{itemize} \item $c_{1} (d - 1)$ for $\GRSdecode$ a unique decoder, and \item $c_{2}$ for $\GRSdecode$ the $\GS$ list decoder, \end{itemize} for some positive constants $c_{1} <1$ and $c_2$. \end{conjecture} However, it turns out that the correct behavior of \autoref{alg:GRS-cover} is given by the following theorem.